SCi-winner/winner/Weekly Progress/Week3.md

 # WEEK 3 (11 September - 17 September, 2023)
 ![Picture](https://github.com/SCi-winner/SCI.github.io/blob/main/img/Team%20discussion.jpg?raw=true)
 ## Overview
-  We divided up the work and explored the work in depth.
-We modelled the style of the initial platform and clarified the design direction of each part.
+  We did some scientific review and discussed the timeline of the whole work, as well as learning the basic concepts.
 ## Project Title
 **Intelligent Marine buoyancy Platform System**

 ## Project Description
-Over the past week, our group has been preliminarily conceptualizing the general model of the final design.
+Last week, our group has discussed the timeline of the whole work.
+Our members did the scientific review with respect to our own parts.
+Besides, we are learning the concepts necessary for our part design and fabrication.

-We have been working on different ideas for the components of the model and have been further refining the structural features and general shape of the model with the help of our instructor.
+1. Part of Fang, Zhenyu: I have reviewed some marine devices published in the last few years.
+Since my idea is to utilize triboelectricity and wave energy, I have completed the fundamental devices to realize the function.
+However, in order to design the whole device, I continue to search for existed devices and designs.

-1. Part of Fang, Zhenyu: I made the design of bionic water plant for the sea detection, my initial idea to design the plant with eight symmetrical leaves.
-Its stem is empty and has a nano-power generation structure inside.
-Based on the sea wind and wave undulation and nano power generation to achieve the effect of nano power generation.
-Currently there are a few parts of the design that need attention: one is how to waterproof the inside of the water plant structure in the sea, here we conceive the use of waterproof coating to solve the problem.
-There is also the poor ability of the bionic water plants to complete the exploration independently, so we plan it as an array to perform the task.
+2. Part of Zhou, Jifeng: This week, I conducted a preliminary study of the head head.

-2. Part of Zhou, Jifeng: The project ontology is modeled initially and the location of each part is analyzed.
+I looked up the relevant parts of the mobile phone head and camera head on the Internet.
-The idea was put forward to divide the project body into two parts, above the sea surface and below the sea surface, separated by a large floating platform in the middle.
-The part above the sea is equipped with two parts: a PTZ camera and a retractable solar panel.
-The subsurface section consists of two parts: the friction nanogenerator, which is closer to the surface, and the water pump that controls the snorkeling.
+After the study, I found that this structure is not suitable for the wave shake prevention on the sea surface, and our team is not particularly familiar with the motor control.

 3. Part of Zhang，Xinyue: I have a preliminary idea and design for the light storage rechargeable battery, I think we need solar panels, solar panels dedicated voltage regulator module, lithium batteries.
 If you want to